 Medicare Part D – Prescription Drug

-Prescription drug plans, also known as Part D, help to pay for covered drugs since Original Medicare does not cover them.
-To be eligible, you must be entitled to Part A and/or enrolled under Part B. If you don’t enroll in Part D when you are first eligible, you may have to pay a penalty later.
+Prescription drug plans, also known as Part D, help to pay for prescription covered drugs since Original Medicare does not cover them.
+To be eligible, you must be entitled to Part A and/or enrolled in Part B. If you don’t enroll in Part D when you are first eligible, you may have to pay a penalty later.

 Some drugs need to be approved by the plan before they are covered.
-This is so the plan can best guide appropriate use of these drugs.
+This is so the plan can best guide the appropriate use of these drugs.
 Your doctor can help you get approval.

 There can be limits on how much of a drug you’re allowed.
 The limit could be for how many pills you get with each prescription or how many times the prescription can be refilled.
 Generally, these limits are based on safety guidelines.

-Drugs are Placed Into Tiers
+Drugs Are Placed into Tiers

 - Tier 1 — Preferred Generic Drugs

 - Tier 3 — Preferred Brand Drugs